DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Use case

-This is an example of how to use zero auth to improve your sales conversion
+This is an example of how to use zero auth to improve your sales conversion.

 Zero Auth is a tool from Cielo that allows you to check if a card is valid before the order is finalized.
 It does this by simulating an authorization, but without affecting the credit limit or alerting the card holders about the test.